mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 layout of its first 20 bytes with the PLUS Basic Header, except the Extended Header bit (0x01 on byte 11) is set.
 As with the Basic Header, overlying transports are presumed to provide encryption and integrity protection for the PLUS Extended Header.
 The Extended Header has a 1-byte type field, a 6-bit length field, a 2-bit Integrity indicator, and variable-length value field for the Path Communication Function (PCF):

 - PCF Type: a 1-byte value defining the type and semantics of the PCF value.
-Types 0x00 and 0x11 are special and further explained below.
+Types 0x00 and 0xff are special and further explained below.

-- PCF Length: a 6-bit field indicating the length of the variable length value field.

 - PDF Integrity indication field: a 2-bit field indicating how much of the PCF value field is integrity protected:
   - 00: the PCF field is not integrity protected.
-  - 01: the first quarter of the PCF value field is integrity protected.
+  - 01: the first quarter of the PCF value field is integrity protected, rounded up to the nearest bit.
-  - 10: the first half of the PCF value field is integrity protected.
+  - 10: the first half of the PCF value field is integrity protected, rounded up to the nearest bit.
   - 11: the whole PCF field is integrity protected.

+- PCF Length: a 6-bit field indicating the length of the variable length value field.

 - PCF Value: variable-length field containing a value of the type described in the PCF Type field.

 ~~~~~~~~~~~~~
   3                   2                   1